wassapaks/laravel_api_boilerplate_firebase/README.md

 ## Laravel API Boilerplate (Firebase Edition) for Laravel 11

 This is a starter kit you can use to build your first API in seconds.
 Built on top of Laravel 11 Framework.
-I have used this in one of my current project.
-This api required Firebase for authentication, but you can configure to use JWT, Cognito, Sanctum or its up to you.
-Sharing this as most of the components I used are also open source.
+I developed this for one of my project.
+This api requires Firebase for authentication, but you can configure to use JWT, Cognito, Sanctum or its up to you.
+Sharing this as most of the components and framework I used are all open source.

 In building this api, I have the following rest components checklist in mind: